Gloria Navarro: Early life and education

-Professional career
+Career

 In 1993, Navarro worked part-time as a mitigation investigator for a Las Vegas law firm and as a contract law clerk for several organizations.
 From 1994 until 1996, Navarro worked as an associate attorney for a Las Vegas law firm, and she then worked as a sole practitioner in Las Vegas from 1996 until 2001.
 From 2001 until 2004, Navarro served as a Deputy Special Public Defender for Clark County, Nevada.
 Beginning in 2005, she served as a Chief Deputy District Attorney for the Civil Division in the Clark County District Attorney's office.

 Federal judicial service

-On September 11, 2009, Sen. Harry Reid contacted Navarro to inquire about her interest in serving on the federal bench.
-After a video conference interview with Reid, the senator told Navarro on September 22, 2009, that he would be recommending her to President Obama for consideration to serve as a judge on the United States District Court for the District of Nevada.
+On September 11, 2009, Senator Harry Reid contacted Navarro to inquire about her interest in serving on the federal bench.
+After a video conference interview with Reid, the senator told Navarro on September 22, 2009, that he would be recommending her to President Barack Obama for consideration to serve as a judge on the United States District Court for the District of Nevada.
 On December 24, 2009, Obama formally nominated Navarro to the vacancy, which was created by the resignation of Judge Brian Sandoval.
 On March 4, 2010, the United States Senate Committee on the Judiciary voted to send Navarro's nomination to the full Senate for consideration.
 On May 5, 2010, the United States Senate voted to confirm her by a 98–0 vote.
 She received her commission on May 6, 2010.
-On January 1, 2014 Navarro succeeded Robert Clive Jones as Chief Judge.
+On January 1, 2014, Navarro succeeded Robert Clive Jones as Chief Judge.
 She served as Chief Judge until September 2019.